The only property portal in Chinese in the UAE

 Allah has commanded all believers to understand and reflect upon the Holy Quran.
 How can a man ponder on the Holy Quran unless he understands the meaning of the verses of the Holy Quran, and for this understanding it is indispensable for him to learn the Arabic language.

-The Holy Quran is a living miracle of Allah associated with Prophet Mohammad (peace be upon him).
+The Holy Quran is a living miracle of Allah associated with Prophet Muhammad (peace be upon him).
 It is unique in the beauty of its diction, expression and eloquence.
-It has a melody and symphony of its own that moved to tears even the most hard-hearted enemies of Islam.
-To verify the truth of this statement, let one recall the event of acceptance of Islam by Hazrat Umar.
-It is a Muslim’s duty to qualify himself to be able to experience this unique miraculous distinction of the Holy Quran.
-This again requires a thorough knowledge of the Arabic language.
+It has a melody and symphony of its own that moved to tears even the most hardhearted enemies of Islam.

-In addition to the many exhortations in the Holy Quran and the Sunnnah asking the Believers to learn and teach the Book of Allah, there is another indication in Allah’s scheme of things that in order to preserve the Divine Book genuinely pure and unaltered till the Day of Judgment, the believers should be provided facility to learn the Arabic language without any hindrance.
-It is another clear miracle that Allah has in His grace protected the language of the Holy Quran from undergoing any drastic changes during the last fourteen centuries.
-This is a period sufficient for a language to fall into disuse and become dead or at least change so drastically that it is very difficult to understand it without the guidance of an expert.
+In addition to the many exhortations in the Holy Quran and the Sunnah for the believers to learn and teach the Book of Allah, there is another indication in Allah’s scheme of things that in order to preserve the Divine Book genuinely pure and unaltered till the Day of Judgment, the believers should be provided facility to learn the Arabic language without any let or hindrance.
+It is another clear miracle that Allah has in His grace protected the language of the Holy Quran from undergoing any drastic changes during the last 14 centuries.
+This is a period sufficient for a language to fall into disuse and become dead or at least become so drastically changed that it is very difficult to understand it without the guidance of an expert.

-This important issue must be studied and tackled on the international forum.
+This important issue must be studied and tackled on the international forum through orgnisations like World Muslim League, the Organisation of Islamic Conference.
 They should have branches spread throughout the Muslim majority and minority countries to introduce a common syllabus for teaching the Arabic language by trained teachers, and to set up the requisite machinery to supervise, coordinate and promote the teaching programmes.

 The responsibility of the Arabic speaking countries for launching and working these programmes is much greater and they should therefore step forward to play their due role in this important field without further loss of time.